Bad Bunny Announces 2022 North American Tour

-Bad Bunny Announces North American 'El Último Tour Del Mundo' 2022 Tour
+Bad Bunny's North American 'El Último Tour Del Mundo' 2022 Tour -- Presale Is Happening Now

 Bad Bunny is getting ready to hit the road!
 The 27-year-old GRAMMY winner just announced his upcoming, 25-city North American tour.